nbhusare/jekyll-cayman-theme/_posts/2017-04-12-docker-troubleshooting-tip.markdown

 $Env:COMPOSE_CONVERT_WINDOWS_PATHS = "true"
 ```

-After setting the above commands, if you run a docker command, it will run against the Docker host.
+After setting the above commands, all your docker commands will run against the Docker host.